Brazil

 • Most plans are not contributory, and the premium paid is tax-deductible for the employer.
 Some of the coverages are:

-• This rider provides for payment of double the death benefit in the event of accidental death.
-Coverage is without limit.
+• Accidental Death – This rider provides for payment of double the death benefit in the event of accidental death.
+Coverage follows the multiple of salary (12x, 24x, or 36x) or the agreed-upon insured capital in the contract.

 Total or Partial Permanent Disability by Accident